 Because their marketing costs are extraordinary.
 Their salesperson is generally paid 20%, telemarketer receives an override plus hourly, sales manager takes another few percent, telemarketing manager gets a percentage, marketing manager gets a slice of the pie, and then of course all the other costs of putting together a great sales and marketing pitch which are generally in the $600-$700 PER LEAD range.
 When it’s all said and done around 35% of the cost of your water treatment equipment is going to the sales and marketing staff.
 On a $5000 softener, that’s $1750.

 Please don’t misunderstand.
 All businesses have costs involved with sales and marketing so there is nothing “wrong” with that way of conducting business.
-Just keep in mind, at Culligan Dealers of New Brunswick, our sales, marketing, and telemarketing managers are all the same person.
+Just keep in mind, at Culligan of Rothesay, our sales, marketing, and telemarketing managers are all the same person.
 Of course we also don’t have any telemarketers to pay so our total cost for sales and marketing is MUCH less than this type of water treatment business.

 For that reason, so is your price.